beetron/CmdForge/README.md

 - **Add Commands**: Store command snippets with descriptions and group them by category
 - **Organize by Groups**: Create custom groups (e.g., Kubernetes, Docker, Git, etc.) to keep commands organized
 - **Quick Search**: Real-time search with wildcard support to find commands instantly
-- **Copy to Clipboard**: Click any command to copy it to your clipboard with visual feedback
+- **Inline Search Results & Copy**: Search results appear inline on the Home page; click any command to copy with visual feedback (✓ Copied!)
-- **Edit Commands**: Update existing commands and their descriptions
+- **Edit Commands**: Update existing commands and their descriptions; open the Add page to edit
-- **Delete Commands**: Remove commands you no longer need
+- **Delete Commands**: Remove commands via inline delete or from the Add/Edit screen
+- **Group Management**: Rename or delete groups from the Add Command page
+- **Always On Top**: Toggle to keep the CmdForge window above other windows
 - **Export Commands**: Backup all your commands to a JSON file
 - **Import Commands**: Load commands from a JSON file (overwrites existing data)